piedoom/clyp-ruby/README.md

 # Clyp

-Clyp is an unofficial API wrapper for the audio sharing website http://clyp.it  With this gem, you can view, search, and upload your own files.
+clyp-ruby is an unofficial API wrapper for the audio sharing website http://clyp.it  With this gem, you can view, search, and upload your own files.

 ## Installation